State AGs, Justice Department discuss Google antitrust probe

 “We’re working well together and trying to make sure that there aren’t redundancies,” told Reuters outside the Justice Department.
 “We’re hoping to go as quickly as we possible can but I don’t have a specific timetable.”

-The department said in late July it was opening a broad antitrust investigation of the big digital firms - Google, Amazon.com Inc, Apple Inc and Facebook Inc. Attorney General Bill Barr has since said he would like the probe completed by the end of the year.
+The department said in late July it was opening a broad antitrust investigation of the big digital firms - Google, Amazon.com Inc (AMZN.O), Apple Inc (AAPL.O) and Facebook Inc (FB.O).
+Attorney General Bill Barr has since said he would like the probe completed by the end of the year.

 U.S. President Donald Trump has criticized the companies and Senators Elizabeth Warren and Bernie Sanders have called for the break-up of Amazon and Facebook.